dianljl/learngit/readme.txt

-Git is a distributed version control system.
+sss Git is a distributed version control system.
 Git is free software distributed under the GPL. thirdline;
-fourthline;
+ ssssfourthline;
 dfdf
 11111
 2222